[This post originally appeared here in October 2019. It has been expanded upon, revised, and updated to reflect more recent information.]

 You really loved having that little refrigerator.
 Until it died unexpectedly.
 And now that you’ve replaced it with a new one, how to dispose of mini-fridge units can be a challenge.

 While it may be tempting to try to get rid of your old mini-fridge by putting it out with the household trash, your local waste management company is highly unlikely to pick it up.
-And if it is still working, you might want to put it out there with a sign on it.
+And if it's still working, you might be tempted to put it out there with a sign on it.
 Not a good idea!

 Old appliances, especially refrigerators, pose a real safety hazard to young children.